Meriwether County Clerk of Court

 The Jury Services division is responsible for maintaining accurate jury records for Meriwether County.
 Traverse and Grand Jury Summons are mailed to prospective jurors at least 3 weeks before service is required.
 Jurors are selected for service by using a software program that randomly selects names from the statewide jury list.
 The statewide list is uploaded from the state annually.
 The jury list is maintained by the Clerk’s Office and updates sent to the state annually to have the most accurate list of jurors possible.
 Jury Clerks are available to help jurors during their service to answer questions and give direction.
 Jury clerks are also responsible for taking roll, keeping track of days served, preparing work excuses and juror payments.
 Jury clerks cannot excuse jurors.
 For specific questions regarding jury service please contact the office.

-Passport, Trade Name Registration, Notary Public and Liens
+Trade Name Registration, Notary Public and Liens